Ecuador’s political background

 Ecuador has a multi-party system with numerous parties.
 The PAIS Alliance currently holds 74% of the legislative assembly (100 MPs), which gives the party an absolute majority.
 However, during the local elections in February 2014, the PAIS movement suffered electoral setbacks in two major cities (Quito and Cuenca).
 Yet, based on the number of votes obtained nationwide, PAIS continues to be the main political force in the country on the local level, followed by AVANZA and SUMA.

 One of the main challenges that political parties in Ecuador face is the lack of support from the public.
 Despite the votes, they are still one of the least trusted institutions in the country.
 However, recent public opinion reports do show a notable improvement of confidence in the National Assembly.
 The approval rate has tripled from 21,8% in 2008, to 64,4% in 2014.
 This figure is well above Latin America´s average approval rate of 32%.
-This positive development can largely be explained by the major reform of the constitutional process in 2008.
+This positive development can largely be explained by the new constitution from 2008.

 On a political organization level, participation of youth and women still needs attention.
 Even though women’s representation in the National Assembly reached 39%, after the local elections of 2014 women’s representation in local governments is just 25.7%.
 Also, only 13.4% of the elected authorities were under 30 years of age.